slatedocs/slate/source/includes/_police_registration.md

 Parameter | Required | Description
 --------- | -------- | -----------
 test_mode | false | false by default.
 If it's set to true, then the data isn't sent to the police, but you will get the same answer as in a successful registration. police_type | false | Police type and police credentials are required to send the guests data to the police.
-Police type must take one of the following values: POL (Policía Nacional), NAT (Guardia Civil), ERT (Ertzaintza), MOS (Mossos d'Esquadra). police_user | false | The username used to do login in the police website. police_password | false | The password used to do login in the police website. is_housing_group | false | Used only if police type is POL.
+Police type depends of the country.
+See police tables below. police_user | false | The username used to do login in the police website. police_password | false | The password used to do login in the police website. establishment_num | false | Used for Portugal Only.
+It's an extra numer provided by the police to do login. is_housing_group | false | Used only if police type is POL.
 Set it to true only if the accommodation is registered at the police as part of a Group. police_hostelry_code | false | Used only if is_housing_group is true.
 Hostelry code given by the police to this accommodation.
 A list of available codes for this police user can be retrieved doing a GET to https://api.chekin.io/api/v1/housings/police_hostelry_codes check_in_date | true | The arrival date in format YYYY-MM-DD, i.e. 2018-12-30